Blue Panther

 Genaro Vázquez Nevarez (born September 18, 1960) is a Mexican professional wrestler and trainer, best known under his ring name Blue Panther.
 He made his in-ring debut in 1978.
 Since then, he has worked for most major Mexican professional wrestling promotions, including the Universal Wrestling Association (UWA), Consejo Mundial de Lucha Libre (CMLL) and Asistencia, Asesoría y Administración (AAA).
-He was one of the first wrestlers to leave CMLL for AAA when it was created in 1992, but returned to CMLL in 1997 where he has competed ever since.
+He was one of the first wrestlers to leave CMLL for AAA when it was created in 1992, but returned to CMLL in 1997, where he has competed ever since.

 Vázquez's two oldest sons, known as Blue Panther Jr. and Black Panther, are also professional wrestlers, working for CMLL since 2013.
-A third son referred to as El Hijo de Blue Panther has been introduced to the audience but has not made his in-ring debut.
-He was the first CMLL World Middleweight Champion and has won the Mexican National Middleweight Championship twice, the CMLL World Trios Championship twice and the Mexican National Trios Championship.
+A third son referred to as El Hijo de Blue Panther also wrestles.
+He was the first CMLL World Middleweight Champion and has won the Mexican National Middleweight Championship twice, the CMLL World Trios Championship twice, and the Mexican National Trios Championship.
 He also won the 1999 Torneo Gran Alternativa and the 2000 Leyenda de Plata tournaments.
+Blue Panther has also wrestled in the United States for Major League Wrestling (MLW), where he won the MLW National Openweight Championship, and Ring of Honor (ROH).

-In his career, he has won the mask of such notable wrestlers as Black Man, Lizmark Jr. and Love Machine.
-In 2008, he lost his own mask to Villano V and has since had his hair shaved off as a result of losses to Averno and Sam Adonis.
+In his career, he has won the masks of such notable wrestlers as Black Man, Lizmark Jr. and Love Machine.
+In 2008, he lost his own mask to Villano V, and has since had his hair shaved off as a result of losses to Averno and Sam Adonis.
 Vázquez opened his own gym in the early 1990s, where he was one of the first Mexican professional wrestling trainers to train both men and women.

 Professional wrestling career

-Early Career (1978–1981)
+Early career (1978–1981)

 Blue Panther began wrestling in northern Mexico in the late 1970s before getting noticed by wrestler and promoter René Guajardo in Monterrey.
-During his initial years in Monterrey, Blue Panther was given several opportunities to show off his in-ring skills and work higher profile matches, in particular with Lucha de Apuestas ("Bet match") wins where he defeated and unmasked La Bestia, Simio Blanco and Oro.
+During his initial years in Monterrey, he was given several opportunities to show off his in-ring skills and work higher profile matches, in particular with Lucha de Apuestas ("bet match") wins, where he defeated and unmasked La Bestia, Simio Blanco and Oro.